Shop

 Teak furniture, globe pendant lights, terrazzo accents, mustard yellow textiles, indoor-outdoor living.

-Named for that fleeting moment when sunlight turns everything golden, Golden Hour Oak brings perpetual warmth to any room.
-The rich amber tone with subtle depth is quintessentially mid-century—it has the visual weight of walnut's sophistication without the darkness.
+Fauna from the MSI Everlife Cyrus collection brings perpetual warmth to any room.
+The rich brown tone with subtle depth is quintessentially mid-century—it carries the visual weight of walnut's sophistication without tipping into darkness, the kind of grounded color that makes a space feel intentional.

 Best For: